oroinc/platform/src/Oro/Bundle/EntityExtendBundle/Resources/doc/associations.md

 }
 ```

 The last thing you need to do to finish configuration of your association is to create extensions for entity config dumper, entity generator and migrations.
-The following example shows how it can be done:
+The following examples show how it can be done:

 ``` php
 namespace Oro\Bundle\NoteBundle\Tools;